strykir/Local_Hack_Day/README.md

 # 🚀 Hand Game Ultimate: AR Space Defender

 **Hand Game Ultimate** is an interactive Augmented Reality (AR) defense game powered by real-time Computer Vision.
 Using only your webcam, you control a spaceship and defend it from incoming enemies using hand gestures.
+To use the menu, **pinch** the buttons with either hand.

 Built with **Python**, **OpenCV**, and **Google MediaPipe**.